Business Class Flight to Hong Kong

 Items of note to purchase in Hong Kong include high-end designer goods, which are typically found at reasonable prices.
-There are a wide variety of shopping venues to choose from, though.
-Indoor shopping malls as well as outdoor markets can be found everywhere throughout the city.
+There is a wide variety of shopping venues to choose from, though.
+Indoor shopping malls, as well as outdoor markets, can be found everywhere throughout the city.
 Shopping hours vary greatly.

 Culture and Nightlife in Hong Kong

-The number of rooftop bars in Hong Kong grow every year, perfect for taking in the warm sea air while having a drink and enjoying the view.
+The number of rooftop bars in Hong Kong grow every year and are perfect for taking in the warm sea air while having a drink and taking in the view.
 Sevva is one of Hong Kong’s most stylish rooftop bars located next door to HSBC headquarters and close to Central MTR Station.

-In terms of nightclubs the list is expansive and often host performances by world-class DJs.
-Some worth noting is Play, the 600sq ft. spot popular with locals and expats alike, Volar, which is located in the heart of the Lan Kwai Foong clubbing street and Ce La Vi Hong Kong – a place set up the team behind Ku De Ta, the brand that has swept across Asia’s top party destinations.
+In terms of nightclubs, the list is expansive and often hosts performances by world-class DJs.
+Some worth noting is Play, the 600sq ft. spot popular with locals and expats alike.
+Volar is located in the heart of the Lan Kwai Foong clubbing street and Ce La Vi Hong Kong – a place set up the team behind Ku De Ta.
+Their brand that has swept across Asia’s top party destinations.

-If it’s a cocktail or even just a beer you’re after than the SoHo area contains hundreds of trendy bars and pubs.
-Hong Kong is becoming particularly good for prohibition style ‘speak easy’ bars such as Stockton that at first seems like a small reception area but after passing a quick test a drape is pulled back revealing a dimly lit cocktail bar with a 1920’s style drinks menu.
+If it’s a cocktail or a beer you’re after, than the SoHo area contains hundreds of trendy bars and pubs.
+Hong Kong is becoming particularly good for prohibition style ‘speak easy’ bars such as Stockton.
+At first, Stockton seems like a small reception area, but after passing a quick test, a drape is pulled back revealing a dimly lit cocktail bar with a 1920’s style drinks menu.